Forget hydrogen – here comes biomethane

 Theoretically – that’s true.
 Hydrogen does not have any carbon in it and therefore cannot produce CO2 – hence no global warming. when combusted in an internal combustion engine, hydrogen combines with oxygen from the air.
 And only water is being produced.
 Great.

 Well, not really.
 Hydrogen is also a gas.
 And as with all gasses, there is a snag – it is very hard to store economically.
 Of course, there is always the option to liquefy it as we do with methane gas which would reduce the volume enormously.
-But that alone is already significantly more expensive than with methane as hydrogen drops liquid at around minus 252 degrees Celsius.
+But that alone is already significantly more expensive than methane as hydrogen drops liquid at around minus 252 degrees Celsius.
 Almost one hundred degrees colder than methane (let’s stick with this denomination for what we called natural gas so far).

 But it’s still hard to store safely.
 The hydrogen atom is the smallest atom of all and it permeates any material in time.
 Even its molecular form H2 is still extremely small and it causes hydrogen brittleness.
-Hydrogen diffuses through Polyethylene and even white hot silica glass.
+Hydrogen diffuses through Polyethylene and even white-hot silica glass.
 The very small hydrogen molecules permeate tank walls and tubes making them brittle.
 Sometimes exposed materials also become toxic which is a problem when you want to scrap your car.

 Besides, hydrogen must be manufactured.
 It does not occur naturally the way we need it for fuelling.
-It’s, therefore, no primary energy source but rather an energy carrier which must be manufactured from other more primary energy sources.
+It’s, therefore, no primary energy source but rather an energy carrier that must be manufactured from other more primary energy sources.
 That means you have to spend energy – i.e. money – to produce it and it costs a whole lot more to keep it pure.

 Most of the time, hydrocarbons are being reformed when hydrogen is needed.
 Water electrolysis is a very old and inefficient method to produce hydrogen.
 It’s also very expensive and is therefore not really in use except in schools and for show purposes.